Madison Asset Management LLC Sells 14,490 Shares of Kennametal Inc. (NYSE:KMT)

-Madison Asset Management LLC lowered its holdings in Kennametal Inc. (NYSE:KMT) by 12.6% in the 1st quarter, according to the company in its most recent 13F filing with the SEC.
+Madison Asset Management LLC lessened its position in shares of Kennametal Inc. (NYSE:KMT) by 12.6% in the 1st quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 100,061 shares of the industrial products company’s stock after selling 14,490 shares during the quarter.
-Madison Asset Management LLC’s holdings in Kennametal were worth $3,999,000 at the end of the most recent reporting period.
+Madison Asset Management LLC’s holdings in Kennametal were worth $3,999,000 as of its most recent SEC filing.

 Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
 Congress Asset Management Co.
-MA raised its stake in shares of Kennametal by 12.4% during the 1st quarter.
+MA grew its position in Kennametal by 12.4% during the 1st quarter.
 Congress Asset Management Co.
-MA now owns 19,413 shares of the industrial products company’s stock worth $776,000 after acquiring an additional 2,140 shares in the last quarter.
-State of New Jersey Common Pension Fund D raised its stake in shares of Kennametal by 0.8% during the 1st quarter.
-State of New Jersey Common Pension Fund D now owns 63,777 shares of the industrial products company’s stock worth $2,549,000 after acquiring an additional 519 shares in the last quarter.
-BNP Paribas Arbitrage SA raised its stake in shares of Kennametal by 61.6% during the 1st quarter.
-BNP Paribas Arbitrage SA now owns 57,571 shares of the industrial products company’s stock worth $2,301,000 after acquiring an additional 21,940 shares in the last quarter.
-Engineers Gate Manager LP bought a new position in shares of Kennametal during the 4th quarter worth approximately $296,000.
-Finally, BlackRock Inc. raised its stake in shares of Kennametal by 7.5% during the 4th quarter.
-BlackRock Inc. now owns 9,728,318 shares of the industrial products company’s stock worth $352,555,000 after acquiring an additional 678,804 shares in the last quarter.
+MA now owns 19,413 shares of the industrial products company’s stock worth $776,000 after purchasing an additional 2,140 shares during the last quarter.
+State of New Jersey Common Pension Fund D grew its position in Kennametal by 0.8% during the 1st quarter.
+State of New Jersey Common Pension Fund D now owns 63,777 shares of the industrial products company’s stock worth $2,549,000 after purchasing an additional 519 shares during the last quarter.
+BNP Paribas Arbitrage SA grew its position in Kennametal by 61.6% during the 1st quarter.
+BNP Paribas Arbitrage SA now owns 57,571 shares of the industrial products company’s stock worth $2,301,000 after purchasing an additional 21,940 shares during the last quarter.
+Engineers Gate Manager LP purchased a new stake in shares of Kennametal in the 4th quarter valued at $296,000.
+Finally, BlackRock Inc. increased its stake in shares of Kennametal by 7.5% in the fourth quarter.
+BlackRock Inc. now owns 9,728,318 shares of the industrial products company’s stock worth $352,555,000 after acquiring an additional 678,804 shares during the period.

-Separately, Morgan Stanley boosted their target price on shares of Kennametal from $38.00 to $40.00 and gave the stock an “equal weight” rating in a research report on Wednesday, May 5th.
-One analyst has rated the stock with a sell rating, six have assigned a hold rating and one has assigned a buy rating to the company.
-The stock has an average rating of “Hold” and a consensus target price of $36.38.
+Separately, Morgan Stanley lifted their price objective on Kennametal from $38.00 to $40.00 and gave the company an “equal weight” rating in a research note on Wednesday, May 5th.
+One investment analyst has rated the stock with a sell rating, six have assigned a hold rating and one has given a buy rating to the stock.
+Kennametal currently has an average rating of “Hold” and a consensus target price of $36.38.

-The company also recently disclosed a quarterly dividend, which was paid on Tuesday, May 25th.
-Shareholders of record on Tuesday, May 11th were paid a dividend of $0.20 per share.
+The business also recently announced a quarterly dividend, which was paid on Tuesday, May 25th.
+Stockholders of record on Tuesday, May 11th were issued a dividend of $0.20 per share.
+This represents a $0.80 annualized dividend and a dividend yield of 2.16%.
 The ex-dividend date was Monday, May 10th.
-This represents a $0.80 annualized dividend and a yield of 2.16%.
-Kennametal’s dividend payout ratio (DPR) is currently 85.11%.
+Kennametal’s dividend payout ratio is currently 85.11%.

 Kennametal Inc develops and applies tungsten carbides, ceramics, and super-hard materials and solutions for use in metal cutting and extreme wear applications to enable customers work against corrosion and high temperatures conditions worldwide.
 It operates through three segments: Industrial, Widia, and Infrastructure.